Chengwen/medguide-ai/SLIDES_OUTLINE.md

 - Explain why avoiding a database is reasonable for a course prototype.
 - Explain what would change in real deployment.
-- Explain that the OpenAI API is optional and the app has a fallback for demo stability.
+- Explain that the OpenRouter API is optional and the app has a fallback for demo stability.

 ## Slide 8.
 Rule and Safety Design